-If you are tire of serving the same old side dishes, your are going to love this Blackstone Brussels sprouts recipe.
+If you are tired of serving the same old side dishes, you're going to love this Blackstone Brussels sprouts recipe.
 It is the perfect addition to any meal.

-- Optional Toppings: Chopped almonds or hazelnuts make a nice addition, adding texture and extra crunch to this healthy side dish.
+Don’t be shy with toppings!
+Chopped almonds or hazelnuts make a nice addition.
 You can also sprinkle on some freshly minced parsley for garnish.

 Step by Step